 In Windows virtual machines, you can set VMware Tools to notify you when an upgrade is available.
 If this notification option is enabled, the VMware Tools icon in the Windows taskbar includes a yellow caution icon when a VMware Tools upgrade is available.

 To install a VMware Tools upgrade, you can use the same procedure that you used for installing VMware Tools the first time.
 Upgrading VMware Tools means installing a new version.

-Some features in a particular release of a VMware product might depend on installing or upgrading to the version of VMware Tools included in that release.
-Upgrading to the latest version of VMware Tools is not always necessary.
-Newer versions of VMware Tools are compatible with several host versions.
-To avoid unnecessary upgrades, evaluate whether the added features and capabilities are necessary for your environment.
+Some new features in a particular release of a VMware product might depend on installing or upgrading to the new version of VMware Tools included in that release.
+Other compatibility options are also available.

 |ESXi 5.1 and later||This virtual machine (hardware version 9) is compatible with ESXi 5.1 and later.|

 |ESXi 5.0 and later||This virtual machine (hardware version 8) is compatible with ESXi 5.0 and 5.1.|

 |ESX/ESXi 4.x and later||This virtual machine (hardware version 7) is compatible with ESX/ ESXi 4.x, ESXi 5.0, and ESXi 5.1.|

 |ESX/ESXi 3.5 and later||This virtual machine (hardware version 4) is compatible with ESX/ESX 3.5.
 ESX/ESX 4.x, and ESXi 5.1.
 It is also compatible with VMware Server 1.0 and later.
 You cannot create a virtual machine with ESX/ESXi 3.5 compatibility on ESXi 5.0.|